SkygearIO/guides/auth/social-login/ios.md

 ## Login with access token

-If you obtain the access token by 3rd party provider SDK, you can login to provider as follows:
+If you obtain the access token from 3rd party provider SDK, you can login to provider as follows:

 ```obj-c
 NSString *providerID = @"google"; // the provider name in lowercase